-TPMS alerts the rider to low tire air pressure.
+If equipped, TPMS alerts the rider to low tire air pressure.
 Maintaining proper tire air pressure is important both for safety and for tire life.
-The TPMS displays current front and rear tire pressure on the Instrument Module (IM) and displays an indicator to alert the rider when tire pressure is low, and the pressure should be checked.
+The TPMS displays current front and rear tire pressure on the Boom!TM Box GTS screen (or on the speedometer on Road King® (FLHR) and Road King Special® (FLHRXS) models) and displays an indicator to alert the rider when tire pressure is low, and the pressure should be checked.